AznBlusuazn/Arena/README.txt

 - added passive switch for toons so they cannot be selected by the user
 - fixed a potential issue with the generic generations -- there was a rare issue where no generics were being generated at times; now there will always be at least one generic available at start of the world
 - fixed a rare issue with the game crashing if a new game was created after cancelling out of a new game that was created but not started.
+- added an "ALT" button to appear on character select if the selected character has a KNOWN alias (secret aliases will not have this option).
 - added test avatars for "geoff clark" (man of iron passive alt), "adrian dodgers" (the captain passive alt), "sean cadillac" (mr. dream secret passive alt)

 ALPHA 0.0.036 / 2021.01.23-2135